 Some people can sleep through an earthquake.
 Some snooze soundly while a thunderstorm roars overhead.
 Still, others find it super simple to shut their eyes and catch forty winks virtually anywhere, at any time.
 Many of these same people can’t fall asleep when a baby’s in the house, no matter what they do or try.
 It’s for new parents that we present the following solutions for exhausted moms and tired dads.
-The rest of you might as well read along, because we can all use a better night’s sleep.
+The rest of you might as well read along because we can all use a better night’s sleep.

 Catching winks when you can

 The NHS also recommends that new dads and moms participate in at least a few minutes of healthful exercise every day.
-Even if it’s not much more than popping baby in a stroller and taking them for a walk around the block, a bit of exercise can help new parents -and anyone- sleep deeper and better at night.
+Even if it’s not much more than popping babies in a stroller and taking them for a walk around the block, a bit of exercise can help new parents -and anyone- sleep deeper and better at night.

 More tricks and tips to help new parents sleep